Joseph Jefferson: Early career

-Moves to Australia and London
+Australia and London

 In 1861, due to his failing health and the death of his wife, he moved to San Francisco and then sailed to Australia.
 He arrived at Sydney in the beginning of November 1861, and played a successful season.
 He performed in and produced Rip Van Winkle, Our American Cousin, The Octoroon, and other plays.
 He opened in Melbourne on March 31, 1862, and had a most successful season extending over about six months.
 He continued to act there and in Tasmania.
 In his spare time in Australia he was a painter, specialising in landscapes.

-Jefferson starts writing while he is abroad in Australia, and on his way back to America in 1865 he hears news of the end of the war and Abraham Lincoln's assassination by John Wilks Booth.
-This news was particularly weight bearing due to Jefferson’s personal connection to both parties.
-Jefferson and Booth were acquaintances and Booth’s brother was one of Jefferson’s closest friends and Lincoln was one of the Jeffersons family benefactors almost a decade earlier.
+Jefferson started writing while he was abroad in Australia, and on his way back to America in 1865 he heard news of the end of the war and Abraham Lincoln's assassination by John Wilkes Booth.
+This news was particularly weight bearing due to Jefferson's personal connection to both parties.
+Jefferson and Booth were acquaintances and Booth's brother was one of Jefferson's closest friends and Lincoln was one of the Jeffersons family benefactors almost a decade earlier.
 Jefferson, who was generally known for being just as fun loving and alive as he was on stage as one of the most brilliant comedic actors of the nineteenth century, did not show any visible reaction to the news.
-However, his son Charley recounted that the news “Jolted his father and sent him into uncharacteristic despondency.”
-This jolting news sent Jefferson’s sails to England instead of America, where he would begin to throw himself into his work.
-With the help of play doctor Dion Boucicault, Rip took to the stage that very same year, opening at the Adelphi Theatre in London September 4, 1865.
-In London, the play was less of a success compared to Jefferson’s acting job.
-A London theatre historian several decades later accounts, ‘‘No truer, more pathetic, or purely artistic piece of acting, within its limits, has ever been seen upon the English stage than Jefferson’s rendering of Washington Irving’s vagabond hero.’’Dion Boucicault, who revised Rip Van Winkle, turning it into "a pronounced success and [it] ran for one hundred and seventy nights."
+However, his son Charley recounted that the news "jolted his father and sent him into uncharacteristic despondency."
+This jolting news sent Jefferson's sails to England instead of America, where he would begin to throw himself into his work.
+With the help of play doctor Dion Boucicault, Rip Van Winkle took to the stage that very year, opening at the Adelphi Theatre in London September 4, 1865.
+In London, the play was less of a success compared to Jefferson's acting job.
+A London theatre historian several decades later recounted, "No truer, more pathetic, or purely artistic piece of acting, within its limits, has ever been seen upon the English stage than Jefferson's rendering of Washington Irving's vagabond hero."
+Dion Boucicault, who revised Rip Van Winkle, turned it into "a pronounced success and [it] ran for one hundred and seventy nights."
 With opening night on September 5, 1865 at the Adelphi Theatre in London, Jefferson portrayed what would become one of the most celebrated characters of the 19th-century stage.